 I sent this to CivicAction@Meetup.com and to the Austin #Resist when I received a Meetup request from them.
-I also it to the organizers of the groups that I belonged to, most of them for computer users.
+I also sent it to the organizers of the groups that I belonged to, most of them for computer users.

 I am cutting my access to all of my Meetup groups and to Meetup.com as of February 28, 2017, in response to a corporate decision by Meetup to support the Resist political action collectives.